ruppmatt/AEDeveloper/README.rst

 The following webpages will be available at localhost:5000

-  + /  The index
+  + /
-  + /logs  List all logs
+  + /logs
-  + /log/id/logname  Where id and logname are the log primary key and logname
+  + /log/id/logname

+An explanation of each is provided in the USAGE section.

+NOTE: THIS IS A PROTOTYPE.
+IT MUST BE HARDENED BEFORE DEPLOYMENT.

 SETUP